1. Choose a topic;

 Where:

-z ∈ C: usually initialized as the point on the complex plane;
+z ∈ C: usually initialized as the point of the complex plane;

 c ∈ C: fixed for each Julia set.